Share this publication

 Ask any Panamanian about carnival and they’ll tell you how wet it is!
 And not because of the hot tropical weather!
 In the morning of carnival there are epic water fights in the central plaza.

 Throughout the day, music is blasted from large sound systems set up around central plaza, playing upbeat reggaeton hits, with occasional traditional songs.
 The Panamanians sing and dance along with these songs in the packed streets, toasting their drinks to the sky and enjoying life.

 Food, drink and Market Vendors line the streets during carnival, selling everything from arts, crafts, shows, drums to t-shirts that have the lyrics of popular local songs.

-At night, the fun doesn’t stop with a some epic firework shows, festive dances and street performances that light up the night sky.
-There are the two tuna parades that are one of the carnival highlights.
+At night, the fun doesn’t stop with some epic firework shows, festive dances and street performances that light up the night sky.
+There are two tuna parades that are one of the carnival highlights.
 After the night parades each Tuna goes back to their base and joins a large dance party that goes on until early morning.
 Once the dawn breaks and the town re-awakens, the celebration starts all over again.

 The rivalry between the two tunas, the fun experienced at the water fight, the tamboritos and murgas are just some of the many elements to which Las Tablas Carnival owes its success.
 Along with the hospitality of its locals and the joy they wish to share, the beauty of their women and the splendour and security of the place where they live, makes this one very special carnival!